graciellehigino/the-return-of-the-fleas/manuscript.md

 communities, where one group is ancestral to the other two.

 ![Principal Component Analysis of networks beta-diversity metrics and projection of local networks.
-For the dataset used here, networks are clearly described by three dimensions of beta-diversity: while *$\beta$s* captures part of the variation that is complementary to that captured by *$\beta$wn*, *$\beta$os* describes a completely different dimension of the data.
+For the dataset used here, networks are described by three dimensions of beta-diversity: while *$\beta$s* captures part of the variation that is complementary to that captured by *$\beta$wn*, *$\beta$os* describes a completely different dimension of the data.
 (A) PCA of networks beta-diversity